0%

 Income Phase

 The Income Phase is where you'll set up your strategy for the turn ahead.
-During this phase, you can activate start-of-turn abilities or effects, draw cards and gain resources, or skip your turn completely to double up on resources.
+During this phase, you can activate start-of-turn effects, draw cards and gain resources, or skip your turn completely to double up on resources.

 KEY RULE